 We use the APOSTLE suite of simulations of Local Group-like environments \citep{fattahi,sawalapuzzles}.
 APOSTLE is based on the {\sc eagle} galaxy formation model and includes models for hydrogen and helium reionization, star formation, gas cooling, metal enrichment, supernovae feedback, AGB winds and AGN (see \citealt{eaglecrain} and \citealt{eagle} for full details). {\sc eagle} is an extension of the {\sc p-gadget-3} code, which itself is an improvement on the publicly available {\sc gadget-2} \citep{gadget}.
 The hydrodynamics are implemented using the pressure-entropy formalism of \citet{hopkins}.
 In APOSTLE, the `reference' {\sc eagle} model is used.
 APOSTLE assumes a $\Lambda {\rm CDM}$ model in the WMAP-7 cosmology \citep{wmap7}.
 The suite consists of three resolution levels and, in this work, we use the five highest resolution volumes, with dark matter particle masses ranging between m$_{\rm{DM}} = 2.5-5\times10^4$M$_{\odot}$ and gravitational softening parameter, $\epsilon=134$~pc.
 Gas particles have initial masses in the range $5-10\times10^3$M$_{\odot}$.

 Each APOSTLE volume includes two main haloes, which match the Milky Way and Andromeda pair in terms of their total mass, physical separation, relative velocities and the surrounding Hubble flow \citep{fattahi}.
 Each of the main haloes hosts a population of dwarf galaxies.
 The volumes also include nearby isolated dwarfs.
-Dwarfs in APOSTLE have been extensively studied in terms of their morphological and dynamical properties \citep{campbell}, star formation histories \citep{digby} and stellar populations \citep{thedistinct}.
+Dwarfs in APOSTLE have been extensively studied in terms of their morphological and dynamical properties \citep{campbell}, star formation histories \citep{digby}, metallicities and metallicity gradients (including distinct metallicity subpopulations), and gas content \citep{thedistinct}.
 These properties were shown to be consistent, within the resolution limits, with Local Group dwarfs.

 In this work, in order to identify bound substructures, we employ the {\sc hbt+} algorithm of \citet{hbt}. {\sc hbt+} makes it particularly straightforward to track haloes across time by assigning each halo a unique `TrackID'.